Updated: Feb 8, 2022

 **Spoiler alert: It starts with the Salesforce platform**

 At Precursive, we work with businesses looking to scale, all of whom know that delivering Customer Success to every single one of their customers is critical.
 We see firsthand how super successful hyper-growth organizations are leveraging tech to scale.

-It puts us in a great position to report back on the platforms and tools required to launch, keep and grow customers.
+It puts us in a great position to report back on the platforms and tools required to launch, keep and grow customers as a SaaS business.
 And despite the fact that the Customer Success market choice is complex, the industry-leading choices right now present quite a distinct pattern.

-In short, what is the best SaaS scaling Tech Stack?
+In short, what is the best SaaS tech stack for scaling?

-There are three key trends that we are seeing right now.
+When it comes to SaaS stacks, there are three key trends that we're seeing right now.

 1) Salesforce is still the top choice of business platform.

 Salesforce dominates as the CRM of choice for today's B2B technology-driven business.
 Larger and fast-growing organizations are still relying on this increasingly mature platform as their technology touchstone.